I started this blog over three years ago and in that time, I don’t think I’ve explained why I focus on food.

 Much single-use packaging comes from food and food-like substances—plastic liners in cereal boxes, plastic drink pouches, Starbucks coffee cups and plastic lids, plastic soda and water bottles, plastic chip bags, take-out containers.
 I can’t find exact figures on food packaging waste, only figures on municipal solid waste.
 Food companies, knowing they would ignite outrage and much-deserved vilification, do not disclose how much packaging garbage they produce and leave for us, the consumer, to clean up and pay for.
 So you have to use your imagination bit.
 I will help you…

-Just picture an all-too-common diet filled with processed food: frozen, ready-to-toast waffles for breakfast topped with dark brown GMO corn syrup and washed down with a cup of coffee brewed through the Keurig; for lunch, some take-out fettuccine served up in a plastic to-go container and, for your convenience, with plastic cutlery tossed in to boot; and for dinner, how about a frozen entree you boil in its convenient, possibly BPA-free-but-not-free-of-something-just-as-nasty plastic pouch?
+Picture an all-too-common diet filled with processed food: frozen, ready-to-toast waffles for breakfast topped with dark brown GMO corn syrup and washed down with a cup of coffee brewed through the Keurig; for lunch, some take-out fettuccine served up in a plastic to-go container and, for your convenience, with plastic cutlery tossed in to boot; and for dinner, how about a frozen entree you boil in its convenient, possibly BPA-free-but-not-free-of-something-just-as-nasty plastic pouch?
 Don’t forget snacks.
-Just top the menu off with a chemical-laden bag of microwave popcorn.
+Top the menu off with a chemical-laden bag of microwave popcorn.
 Don’t even try at this point.
 And have a shot or two of whiskey to cheer yourself up over the fact that you’ve eaten this way today.
 Go for those little plastic mini bar type bottles.

 To eliminate packaging waste, eat more fresh fruits and vegetables—whole foods—and meals that you prepare yourself (unless you have a personal chef to prepare them for you).
 Real food doesn’t come in shiny plastic packages emblazoned with marketing lingo.
 And you—or that personal chef of yours—don’t have to cook anything elaborate in order to enjoy delicious, healthy dishes.